carbasemin/kaggle-comp/README.md

-Titanic and House Prices (and a couple more to come).
+Titanic, House Prices and Digit Recognizer (and a couple more to come).

-[titanic model](https://github.com/carbasemin/kaggle_noob/blob/main/titanic/titanic.py) - Random forest with hyperparameter optimization.
+titanic - [RF with hyperparameter optimiziation](https://github.com/carbasemin/kaggle_noob/blob/main/titanic/titanic.py), top %14.
+Not good, nor bad, just used it to learn the basics of kaggle and all.

 hp
   - [Linear regression](https://github.com/carbasemin/kaggle_noob/blob/main/hp/models/model_lr.py) with features that have correlation 0.5 or above with the target; underfits, scores ~0.30 on the competition.